UserLeap/analytics-swift-sprig/README.md

 ## Using the Plugin in your App

+Select your iOS Source from `My Sources` dashboard on segment, and get the value for `Write Key` from `Settings -> API Keys`

 Open the file where you setup and configure the Analytics-Swift library.
 Add this plugin to the list of imports.
+Replace the write key value.

 ```
 import Segment